JESS Arabian Ranches, Jumeirah English Speaking School, Arabian Ranches – The Review

 - the Diploma Pass rate was 100%

-It should be borne in mind that Jess is a fully inclusive school and caters to an IB cohort of more than 90 students.
+Most important, however, in our view, is that prospective parents should recognise that Jess is a fully inclusive school and caters to an IB cohort of around 90 students:

 JESS Arabian Ranches was awarded elite whichschooladvisor “Good School” status, the independent organisation’s highest award, in 2013-14, 2014-15, 2015-16 and, most recently, for the academic year 2016-17.